 Turn on the Subtitles of Your DVDs

-20160225_135602.jpgIf you’re clever enough to understand films made in Portuguese, that’s a great way to learn more but it’s pretty challenging.
+If you’re clever enough to understand films made in Portuguese, that’s a great way to learn more but it’s pretty challenging.
 You’re not helped by the fact that the Portuguese film industry is not particularly strong compared to Brazil, even, let alone Hollywood.
 Some of the old classics are excellent (but beware modern remakes of classics like O Pátio das Cantigas for example).
-Variações, the biopic of “The Portuguese Bowie”, Antonio Variações is great.

 Some portuguese movies can be a bit grim though.
 Ossos, for example, is slow and turgid and has barely any dialogue in it so what’s the point?
 I have one called O Vale de Abraão which I’ve heard good things about but it looks pretty bleak too, and the bloody thing is three and a half hours long, so I’m putting it off…

-Easier fare would be an English-Language film you’ve seen before, dubbed into your target language.
+Easier fare would be an English-Language film you’ve seen before, dubbed into Portuguese.
 That usually means children’s animated films, since nobody ever dubs live-action movies.
 Try and check that the actors doing the voice-overs aren’t Brazilian.
 The last thing you want is all that Eejy Beejy Beejy thing that Brazilians do.
 We have three dubbed films in the house and it’s good because my daughter likes watching them too.
 Turn on English subtitles if you are very new to the language, or Portuguese subtitles if you just want written clues to help you disentangle the words.
 Or neither if you’re a total badass.

 Change the Way You Use The Web.

 If you spend a lot of time online (ha ha ha, sorry, I’m kidding – obviously you do!
 It’s the twenty-first century and you probably haven’t left the house in weeks*!) why not challenge yourself to post in two languages, providing english and portuguese versions of your tweets, instagram captions and so on.
 You’ll lose some of your followers, but fuck ’em, if they can’t handle you in your lusophonic glory they don’t deserve you in anglo mode either.
 You’ll get better, more interesting ones instead.
+If you’d rather not do that, consider making a second account for your portuguese personality and curate a separate circle of friends.
+Instagram and Twitter both let you log into two accounts at the same time and flip back and forth between them.

 You can massively increase the amount of language in your life by tweaking the settings on your most-used websites.
-The obvious one for me is my Google Account settings, which affects all my search results, plus the menus in Google Chrome, names of folders etc in Gmail, spellcheck in Google Docs, names of days and months in Google Calendar and half a dozen other things.
+The obvious one for me is my Google Account settings, which affects all my search results, plus the menus in Google Chrome, names of folders etc in Gmail, spellcheck in Google Docs, names of days and months in Google Calendar and dozens of other things.
+You can change the settings of Windows itself if you have Windows 10 but it’s a bit harder on earlier versions.

 Label Your House

 I mentioned, a while ago, posting post-it notes all over my house with the names of things on them.
 That’s quite a clever way of bumping up your vocabulary a bit without really trying, although with hindsight I wish I’d written the words in larger letters with a big fat marker, as I find myself peering at the post-its instead of having the words thrust in my face.
+Most of them disappeared ages ago but I still have a label on my headphones and some of our less-used spice jars still have a yellowing tag on them saying “noz-moscada” or whatever.

 *=This was just a joke in earlier versions of this post but it could easily have been literally true by the time this page got its second update, in Summer 2020.